jjeaton/wp-update-cli/README.md

-﻿Command Line Updater for WordPress
+Command Line Updater for WordPress
 =============

 Interactive script to upgrade all plugins requiring an update in a